mysociety/parl_register_interests/docs/index.md

 ---
 title: "Experimental register of interests"
-layout: front
+layout: datasets/front
 ---

-This page contains a dataset of an experimental processing of the register of members interest through the out of the box settings in spacy.
+This page contains a dataset of an experimental processing of the register of members interest through the out-of-the-box settings in spaCy.